eProsima/Fast-DDS-docs/docs/fastdds/dynamic_types/supported_types.rst

 at the same time.
 To control these members, users must set the ``discriminator`` type that is going to be used to select the current member calling the ``create_union_builder`` function.
-The ``discriminator`` itself is a Dynamic Type of any primitive type, string type or union type.
+The ``discriminator`` itself is a DynamicType of any primitive type, string type or union type.

 Every member that is going to be added needs at least one ``union_case_index`` to set how it is going to be selected and, optionally, if it is the default value of the union.